mihaialexandruteodor/Ubuntu-Regolith-Configurator/README.md

     card #
 }
 ```
-where # is the number of your card
+where # is the name of your card

-Note that this script already configures such a setting for the id 2, which is the id of my onboard Gigabyte audio card, but your can be different
+Note that this script already configures such a setting for the name Generic, which is the id of my onboard Gigabyte audio card, but your can be different